-Students requesting a leave of absence must apply in writing to the Dean or designee of the College of Nursing.
+Students requesting a leave of absence must apply in writing to the Dean of the College of Nursing.
 In the event of a medical problem or pregnancy, the request must be accompanied by a letter from an appropriate licensed practitioner within their scope of practice who evaluated the student describing the nature of the condition for which the leave is requested and the estimated length of time needed for recovery.
-The Dean or designee shall determine if and when the student may return to school.
+The Dean shall determine if and when the student may return to school.
 In the event of a military leave, the request must be accompanied by a letter from the appropriate agency indicating the estimated length of absence.
-In the event of a serious personal problems, the Dean or designee reserves the right to request appropriate documentation.
+In the event of a serious personal problems, the Dean reserves the right to request appropriate documentation.

-A student, who is granted a leave of absence must submit a letter of intent to return to classes to the Dean or Campus Dean at least three months prior to the requested date of return.
-It is the student's responsibility to keep the Dean or Campus Dean informed of any change of address while on a leave of absence.
+A student, who is granted a leave of absence must submit a letter of intent to return to classes to the Dean at least three months prior to the requested date of return.
+It is the student's responsibility to keep the Dean informed of any change of address while on a leave of absence.

 Leaves of absence may be granted for a maximum of 180 days.
-The terms and conditions of the leave will be determined by the Dean or Campus Dean of the College of Nursing.
-If the leave exceeds 180 days, the Dean or Campus Dean and student will complete a re-evaluation of the situation and a determination will be made whether the Leave of Absence may be continued.
+The terms and conditions of the leave will be determined by the Dean of the College of Nursing.
+If the leave exceeds 180 days, the Dean and student will complete a re-evaluation of the situation and a determination will be made whether the Leave of Absence may be continued.